 Before you speak with a recruiter or interviewer, it is important to prepare for the questions you will be asked.
 One of those questions comes at the beginning of every conversation.
 Whether it is a phone screen, technical session, or behavioral interview, you know it will start with “tell me about yourself.”

-A lot of people skip preparing their elevator pitch in advance.
-Unfortunately, this leads them to rambling and trailing off at the end when responding.
-We have worked with hundreds of job-seekers on mastering their elevator pitch.
-So, we wanted to share out tips so you, too, can start the interview with confidence.
+A lot of people decide to skip their elevator pitch preparation because they think they don’t need it (after all, they are just talking about themselves, right?).
+Unfortunately, this often leads to rambling and trailing off at the end when responding.
+We have worked with thousands of job-seekers to master their elevator pitch and get their interviews started on the right foot.
+So, we wanted to share out tips so you, too, can plan your pitches.

 Before you even begin writing your elevator pitch, you should research the company to understand their mission, values, and culture.